 The ability of the AlphaRET segment to generate independent cash flows in the future is assessed as requiring the investment of an amount of cash that currently exceeds the cash available to the Company.
-As a result of this assessment there was an impairment loss recognised in the period ended 30 June 2023 for \$6,044k relating to the AlphaRET segment.
-There was no impairment loss recognised in the prior year.
+As a result of this assessment there was an impairment loss recognised in the year ended 30 June 2023 for \$6,044k relating to the AlphaRET segment.